JardaniWorld/alx-higher_level_programming/0x02-python-import_modules/README.md

-This code imports a variable from a file and prints its value
+This code imports functions from a file and carries out basic computations like a calculator